 Full analysis of the experiment on sheep part-funded by the British Heart Foundation

-This macabre and truly repugnant experiment, financially supported by the British Heart Foundation (BHF)(1), forms part of a long running series conducted at Cambridge University, under the auspices of Professor Dino Giussani.
+This macabre and truly repugnant experiment, financially supported by the British Heart Foundation (BHF)(1), formed part of a long running series conducted at Cambridge University, under the auspices of Professor Dino Giussani.
 It involved cutting open the bellies of sheep in late pregnancy, and placing tubes and monitors into the legs and major blood vessels of their babies.
 Both mother and young were then deprived of oxygen via the repeated suffocation of the mothers, and were killed several days later.

 The suffering endured by the ewes, housed alone after extensive surgical mutilations, is heartbreaking to imagine.
 Several days after the surgery, they were forced to undergo two prolonged episodes of suffocation, essentially by having a bag put over their heads.
 This was in order to deprive their babies of oxygen, still in utero, who in turn had been connected to numerous invasive recording devices and given drugs to alter their physiology.
 As documented by heart and blood pressure monitoring, severe foetal distress was induced.

 Professor Giussani has a track record of these kinds of gruesome experiments.
 The Home Office has allowed him to perform similar suffocation ‘procedures’ on pregnant ewes for at least a decade, in addition to grotesque brain damage experiments in which the umbilical cords of unborn sheep are clamped off.
-It is both tragic and mystifying as to how licences were repeatedly granted to such clinically irrelevant, manifestly unpleasant procedures – and this calls into question, yet again, exactly how the Home Office applies its ‘harm-benefit’ test when sanctioning vivisection.
+It is both tragic and mystifying as to how licences were repeatedly granted to such clinically irrelevant, manifestly unpleasant procedures – and this calls into question, yet again, exactly how the Home Office applies its ‘harm-benefit’ test when sanctioning animal experiments.

 The experiment – Statin treatment depresses the fetal defence to acute hypoxia via increasing nitric oxide bioavailability